sameer/purisa.me/content/blog/arbitrary_width_gray_codes/index.md

 Now that we've considered a use case for gray code, how do you make a coding?
 You can sketch it out on paper and try out a few different combinations, but it quickly gets tedious for numbers with many bits.

-The simplest method I've found for generating one is by repeated reflection:
+The easiest method to understand is generating by repeated reflection:

 $ n \in \mathbb{Z^+} \\\\
 x_i \in [0, 1] \\\\